-WWE News: Popular ‘WWE Network’ Show Not Going As Well As Expected
+WWE News: Popular WWE Network Show Not Going As Well As Expected

 During the Miz TV segments, as well as a number of his matches, Miz would give mocking “Yes!” chants to the crowd, as well as copy a number of Bryan’s in-ring moves.
 All of this further speculated that a match was being lined up.

-Talking Smack significantly helped The Miz be one of the best heels on SmackDown Live, and once again a legitimate upper midcard name.
+Talking Smack significantly helped The Miz be one of the best heels on SmackDown Live, and once again, a legitimate upper midcard name.
 While this segment, and many others, gave the impression that Talking Smack was one of the most popular shows on the network, apparently it is not going as well as expected.

 According to Dave Meltzer of F4WOnline, the show “Varies by the week… but not well.”